Debt relief order: Application process

 A debt relief order is a form of insolvency, like bankruptcy, and will be subject to a public listing through the Insolvency Service website.

 Debt relief orders can only be completed by an approved intermediary and competent authorities.
 Approved intermediaries will be mainly experienced debt advisors attached to debt advice organisations such as Citizens Advice, StepChange Debt Charity, Think Money or an AdviceUK member.
 The approved intermediary can review the persons information, make a determination that they are eligible and appropriate for a DRO and file the DRO application online.
 Approved intermediaries will not charge a fee for completing or submitting an application although a fee will be payable to the Insolvency Service.

 The full list of organisations approved by the Insolvency Service as competent authorities are listed on the .Gov.UK web site.

 Upon receipt of the application and payment of the fee, an Official Receiver may make the order, administratively, without the involvement of the court if it appears that the applicant meets the requirements.

 If the Official Receiver becomes aware of information which means the debtor does not qualify for a DRO, the application will be refused.
 If this information comes to light after the DRO is made, the Official Receiver may revoke the DRO without reference to the Court.
 The effect of revoking a DRO will be to leave the debtor open to actions by his or her creditors.
 If a DRO is revoked the debtor cannot apply for another one within six years.

 Outcomes

-During the 12-month period that a debt relief order is active, the applicant will:
+During the 12-month period that a debt relief order is active, the applicant will be: